BDC Hamburger Icon

 3. Record your employer payroll deductions.

-Employee payroll deductions are only part of the story; you must also pay employer payroll taxes for your small business.
-These taxes include FUTA, SUTA and the employer’s share of FICA taxes.
-One way to double-check your math is to confirm that your employee and employer FICA tax amounts are equal.
+Employee payroll deductions are only part of the story — as an employer, you must also pay payroll taxes and benefits on behalf of your employees.
+These include FUTA, SUTA and the employer’s share of FICA taxes.
+One way to double-check your calculations is to confirm that the employer and employee FICA amounts are equal.

-The corresponding payroll journal entry will look like this chart:
+Your payroll journal entry will look like this:

 Date